InTimeTecGitHub/offlineTs/README.md

 # offlinets
-Watchdog will check service availability by pinging it.
+offlinets will check service availability by pinging it.

 ## Usage
 Define any class that should be notified and updated when the state of service changes.